 Approach

-AI adoption that starts with your people — not your tech stack.
+AI adoption that starts with the right tools, not a bigger budget

-Most AI rollouts fail because they skip the human part.
-I take the opposite approach: build capability in your team first, prove value fast, then automate what's already working.
+Most AI rollouts fail because nobody evaluates whether the tools fit the workflows.
+I take the opposite approach: evaluate first, prove value fast, then scale what's working.

 Why Most AI Initiatives Stall